CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Here is the list of other MBA entrance exams you can go for after going for CAT.

-• XAT: XAT or Xavier Aptitude Test is an online CBT (computer-based) management entrance exam that grants the eligible candidate's admission for MBA/PGDM courses offered by XLRI Jamshedpur, XIMB Bhubaneswar, SPJIMR Mumbai, IMT Ghaziabad, etc along with other 156 management institutes the country.
+• XAT: XAT or Xavier Aptitude Test is an online CBT (computer-based) management entrance exam that grants the eligible candidate admission for MBA/PGDM courses offered by XLRI Jamshedpur, XIMB Bhubaneswar, SPJIMR Mumbai, IMT Ghaziabad, etc, along with 156 other management institutes in the country.

-You can find the syllabus & strategy for XAT exam here and mock test series here.
+You can find the syllabus & strategy for the XAT exam here and the mock test series here.

 • NMAT: NMAT by GMAC is a national-level entrance test conducted for MBA admissions at NMIMS University and other reputed B-Schools in India as well as abroad.

-You can find the syllabus & strategy for NMAT exam here and mock test series here.
+You can find the syllabus & strategy for the NMAT exam here and the mock test series here.

-• SNAP: You can find the syllabus & strategy for SNAP exam here and mock test series here.
+• SNAP: You can find the syllabus & strategy for the SNAP exam here and the mock test series here.

-Step 11: Prepare for Interview & Group Discussion
+Step 11: Prepare for Interview, Group Discussion and WAT

-Written Ability Test (WAT) and Personal Interview (PI) of the IIMs is a tough nut to crack, due to its unpredictable nature.
+Personal Interview (PI), Group Discussion (GD) and/or Written Ability Test (WAT) of the IIMs is a tough nut to crack, due to its unpredictable nature.

-• You can prepare well for this round, going through all the current affair journals, business magazines, and newspaper editorials.
-It is important to remember that only knowledge is not enough, what you also need are personality traits like confidence, composure, and communication skills.
+• You can prepare well for this round, going through all the current affairs, journals, business magazines, and newspaper editorials.
+It is important to remember that only knowledge is not enough; what you also need are personality traits like confidence, composure, and communication skills.

 • Some of the parameters on which a candidate can be judged in the WAT-PI round: communication skills, writing ability, subject knowledge, listening power, confidence, leadership skills, presentation skills, interactive skills, decision-making ability, problem-solving ability, critical and analytical thinking, and open-mindedness